skip to main content

 Here’s everything you need to know about watching this year’s college football postseason so you can ring in the New Year with all 43 bowl games.

-Capping off the latest college football campaign is the 2022–2023 bowl season, where over 40 college bowl games will occur.
-It all begins on December 16 with the Bahamas Bowl and Cure Bowl before wrapping up on January 9 with the College Football Playoff National Championship.
+Capping off the latest college football campaign is the 2024–2025 bowl season, where over 40 college bowl games will occur.
+It all begins on December 14 with the Celebration Bowl before wrapping up on January 20 with the College Football Playoff National Championship in Atlanta.

 Most college football bowl games, like the coveted Rose Bowl Game, air across ESPN channels.
 But there are a few notable matchups that appear elsewhere on TV.
 So prep your game day snack roster and keep scrolling to learn how to watch college football’s mightiest competitions.